Are you struggling to make new friends, form healthy relationships, or otherwise connect with people in your life?

 - You start to find that you have a better understanding of yourself, your feelings, and your behaviors.
 You’ve gained insights and are making connections that you didn’t make before.

-- You might be using new coping skills that you’ve learned in therapy and they’re helping in your daily life.
+- You’re using coping skills you’ve learned in therapy and they’re helping in your daily life.

-- People close to you may tell you that they have noticed positive changes.
+- People close to you may tell you that they notice positive changes.

 Do you accept my health insurance?

-When can I book an appointment with you?
+When can I book an appointment with you for IPT?

 Your appointment request is our top priority, so we’ll get you on the schedule as soon as possible – no waitlists, and no hassle.
 Many of our clinicians offer both in-person and video appointments in the early morning, afternoon, late evening, or even weekends.
 To request an appointment, click the following link: https://lookingglassnyc.clientsecure.me or chat with us live during business hours by texting (646) 350-2202.
 Prefer a phone call?
 Contact us today by calling (646) 760-3399.